Reading time: 18 minutes

 Why Is It Difficult To Say No?

-There are two problems that make it difficult to say No:
+Two problems make it difficult to say No:

-1. The first problem is this: Until you say it, an unsaid No hangs like a burden heavy on your head.
+- The first is this: Until you say it, an unsaid No hangs like a burden heavy on your head.
 A simple “No, thank you” takes that load of indecision off your mind and settles you back into the valley of calmness.

-2. The second problem is this: When you say No, they know you set a boundary in that relationship.
+- The second is this: When you say No, they know you set a boundary in that relationship.
 They will have to respect that boundary from then on.
 It’s this that makes them feel challenged and uncomfortable.
 So, they react and charge at you to make you feel bad.

 The thought of saying No to someone asking for your favor may cause you anxiety.
 But once said, a firm No gets you back into the driving seat.